“This is our payback to you for everything you did.”

 I heard her calling me, my daughter is calling for me.
 I need to open my eyes, I need to see her, I need to grab her in my arms and tell her that now her daddy is back and he will make everything alright.
 Why aren’t my limbs helping me?
 Why aren’t my eyelids following commands of my brain as they are supposed to do?
 I could feel her little fingers touching my rough skin but why I am unable to move my hands?

 “What is coma Daddy?
-They are saying you’re in coma and soon you are going to god’s home to live with Mumma.
+They are saying you’re in a coma and soon you are going to God’s home to live with Mumma.
 Grannu is sad too and why are you covering your mouth with this thing?
 Are you angry with me Daddy?”

 She just kept her head on my hand.
 I could feel her soft cheeks and silky hairs brushing my skin.
 What is this?
 Is this a random drop of water? or Is she crying?
 I can feel her head shaking, can someone stop her from crying please, I beg you.
 Stop crying darling, shh.. stop please, you will make daddy cry too.
 Don’t cry sweetie, it breaks me in thousand pieces seeing a single drop of tear in your eyes, don’t do this to your dad darling.